 And loop through that.

 [00:09:05] Mauricio: That's a super good point.
 And I think this is one of the things my book does differently from the others.
 And I'm super curious to see how the community will react.
 So when we talk about domain testing, we usually have this black box perspective where we don't care so much about the implementation.

 What I'm trying to say in my book is that maybe you can use those same techniques, but now looking at small units that you kind of know how they work.
 You know, you don't have to test the whole program using domain testing.
 Why not also applying the same things for small methods or a class, and of course you can then start going up in the test level.

-I just cared that you reflected about things you didn't test.
-You know what i mean?.
+I just care that you reflected about things you didn't test.
+You know what I mean?

 Assertions for example, or like preconditions, post conditions.
 So for me, they always go hand in hand somehow.
 Right.
-So when I think about testing and especially if I hear code coverage and coverage reports and this number right? at the question is always okay, well, did I hit every line, but did I even check, you know, what's happening here or do i just execute the program, right?
+So when I think about testing and especially if I hear code coverage and coverage reports and this number, right?
+The question is always okay, well, did I hit every line, but did I even check, you know, what's happening here?
+Or do I just execute the program, right?